-We found leaders had the capacity and skills to deliver high-quality, sustainable care.
-Managerial staff at the practice had the experience, capacity and skills to deliver the practice strategy and address risks to it.
+Practice leaders had the capacity and skills to deliver high-quality, sustainable care.

-The oversight and monitoring lead and practice manager were knowledgeable about issues and priorities relating to the quality and future of services.
+Practice leaders were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.

 Leaders at all levels were visible and approachable.
 Staff told us they worked closely with them and others to make sure they prioritised compassionate and inclusive leadership.